esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/conclusion.md

 keypoints:
 - "FAIRification practices are about documentation, metadata, file formats, access to data, persistent identifiers, and data licenses."
-- "FAIR will change the way we do science."
+- "The FAIR principles provide clear handles on data management in the movement towards open and sustainable science."
 - "FAIR brings all the stakeholders together."
 ---